Red-Headed Vulture and Long-Billed Vulture: Folio from the Shah Jahan Album (verso)

 Students will be able to:

-- recognize ways works of art reflect an intense interest in observation of the human and natural world among Mughal leaders
+- recognize ways works of art reflect an intense interest in observation of the human and natural world among Mughal leaders; and

 - understand ways works of art from the past and present communicate ideas about the natural world.